Sarah Sanders: No need for Trump to tone down rhetoric following Hasson arrest

 Breaking News Emails

-WASHINGTON — White House press secretary Sarah Sanders dismissed questions on Friday over whether President Donald Trump would tone down attacks on the media following the arrest of Coast Guard Lieutenant Christopher Paul Hasson for allegedly planning to attack journalists and prominent politicians.
+WASHINGTON — White House press secretary Sarah Sanders dismissed questions Friday over whether President Donald Trump would tone down his attacks on the media following the arrest of Coast Guard Lt.
+Christopher Paul Hasson for allegedly planning to attack journalists and prominent politicians.

-“I certainly don't think that the president at any point has done anything but condemn violence against journalists or anyone else,” Sanders said in response to a reporter’s question about whether or not the president thought his hostility towards the press might embolden extremists like Hasson.
+“I certainly don't think that the president at any point has done anything but condemn violence against journalists or anyone else,” Sanders said in response to a reporter’s question about whether or not the president thought his hostility toward the press might embolden extremists.

 Hasson was arrested on drug and gun charges, but in court filings he was characterized as a "domestic terrorist" with an intention “to murder innocent civilians on a scale rarely seen in this country."
 Hasson is also a self-described white nationalist.